samuel-watson/glmmrBase/README.md

 required to be provided to generate the matrix $D$ and related objects for analyses and which serve as starting values for model fitting.
 The elements of the vector correspond to each of the functions in the covariance formula in the order they are written.

-A new covariance object can then be created as such
+A full call to create a new covariance object is:

 ```
 R> df <- nelder(~ (j(10)* t(5)) > ind(10))